zachleigh/laravel-property-bag/README.md

 ```

 ##### set($array)
 Set array keys to associated values.
 Values may be of any type.
 Returns Settings.
+If a value is not registered in the allowed values array, a LaravelPropertyBag\Exceptions\InvalidSettingsValue will be thrown.
 ```
 settings()->set([
   'key1' => 'value1',